scalameta/metals/docs/build-tools/bazel.md

 This possibly means that some of the environment variables are set to different values between what Metals and Bazel are using.
 Some of the variables that influence this are PATH, PWD, JAVA_HOME and others.
 Make sure that these are set to the same values in both environments.
 If possible let us know if we can improve the default behaviour of Metals to avoid this issue.

+Alternatively, adding `--incompatible_strict_action_env=true` option to .bazelrc might help in your case.